Heat Capacity Calculator (Q = mcΔT)

-Calculate heat energy needed to raise or lower a substance's temperature using Q=mcΔT.
+Calculate the heat energy needed to change a substance's temperature with Q = mcΔT.

 Q = m × c × ΔT